-When upgrades to heavy commercial/industrial areas are warranted, the costs of asphalt and street lighting shall be split evenly between the County and property owners adjacent to the improvement area.
-The County will create local improvement bylaws to recoup the landowner costs.
+When road upgrades in heavy commercial/industrial areas are warranted, the costs of asphalt and street lighting shall be split evenly between the County and property owners adjacent to the improvement area.
+The County will create Local Improvement Bylaws to recover the landowners' share of the costs.